Shashank123499/Telecom-Churn-Prediction/README.md

 # Dataset
 This dataset obtained from kaggle.<br>
-The dataset contains customer information such as:<br
+The dataset contains customer information such as:

 1.Gender<br>
 2.Senior Citizen<br>